 The FMV of your assets helps lenders evaluate what your collateral is worth.
 It's also essential to ensure you get the largest loan amounts to meet your business needs.
 There are four primary ways to determine the FMV of your personal and business assets:

 - Purchase cost or selling price - the price of an item that has recently been bought or sold

 - The selling price of comparable assets - recent sale prices of similar assets, such as homes of equivalent sizes or cars of similar costs

 - Replacement cost - how much it would cost to rebuild or rebuy a similar asset

 - Expert opinions - professional appraisers provide an expert valuation of assets like real estate

 Typically, your assets should be valued at the exact amount you ask to borrow from a lender.
-However, some lenders might require your FMV to be above the asking amount for your loan to reduce their own risk.
+However, some lenders might require your FMV to be above your loan's asking amount to reduce their risk.

 After working with a professional appraiser to figure out the FMV of your personal and business assets, it's time to start your small business loan applications.
 As a borrower and business owner, sometimes you need collateral to back up your creditworthiness with conventional lenders or online lending platforms, even if there's always an associated risk.